whoward/docs/markdown/reference/common_errors.md

 [command-timeout docs](https://docs.saucelabs.com/reference/test-configuration/#command-timeout)
 for more details on this.

 ###Test exceeded maximum duration after 1800 seconds
-The "max-duration" timeout
-  (default 30 minutes) ends the job if your entire test takes longer than you want.
-This could be triggered if you have a repeating command that begins to cycle forever, or if there's a connectivity issue slowing down the test.

-This error is shown for automated tests where Sauce Labs found your tests still running after 30 minutes (the default length of this timeout.)
+This error is shown when Sauce Labs finds an automated test still running after 30 minutes (the timeout's default length.)

-The most common cause for this is **an infinite loop in your tests** that keep sending commands with out an end clause.
+The most common cause for this is **an infinite loop in your tests** that keep sending commands without an end clause.

 It's not rare to find cases where tests legitimately need more than 30 minutes to complete.
 If that's the case, our `max-duration` desired capability can be used to have Sauce wait longer for your test to finish.
-Check our
-[max-duration docs](https://docs.saucelabs.com/reference/test-configuration/#maximum-test-duration)
-for more details on this.
+Check our [max-duration docs](https://docs.saucelabs.com/reference/test-configuration/#maximum-test-duration) for more details on this.